 Click the button below to start the conversation

 First things first, do your research!
-Download Valley Box's helpful Trade Show Qualifications Check List and this should get the ball rolling in making your case to attend.
+Download Valley Box's this word doc helpful Trade Show Qualifications Check List and this should get the ball rolling in making your case to attend.

 You'll need to find out how much attending the trade show or convention will cost your company.
-Illustrate to your boss that you know how to not only live within a budget but properly allocate the funds.
+Illustrate to your boss that you know how to live within a budget and properly allocate the funds.

-Download Valley Box's helpful Trade Show Budget Spreadsheet to see how much attending may cost your company.
+Download this excel spreadsheet Valley Box's helpful Trade Show Budget Spreadsheet to see how much attending may cost your company.
 All you'll need is the:

 Now that you've organized your case to exhibit and how much it will cost - brush up on the reasons to exhibit.
 Valley Box took the liberty of creating a concise list of the Top 10 Reasons to Exhibit at a Trade Show to remind you of the benefits.